 Still another source of heat shielding contamination is moisture from the factory during loading and unloading of the furnace, or if the furnace is turned off and the left open when not in operation.
 If the dew point of the air is below the temperature of the cold wall, condensation will occur, depositing moisture, which will release its oxygen under vacuum, and cause oxidation of the heat shielding.

-As was discussed last month, the heart of any vacuum furnace is its hot zone.
+As was discussed above, the heart of any vacuum furnace is its hot zone.
 If properly designed, constructed and maintained it will help ensure that your furnace performs in an optimal manner.
 One of the most important aspects of the hot zone is its insulation and the choice of materials used in its construction.
 The focus here will be on graphite-lined hot zones.

 A popular alternative to all metal lined hot zones utilizes graphite-based insulation.
 A typical design for a maximum operating temperature of 1315ºC (2400ºF) consists of a 50 mm (2 in.) thick graphite material, typically in the form of (felt) blanket or board (Fig. 6).
 It is not uncommon to have two or more layers of material.
 For those familiar with high-temperature atmosphere furnaces, this insulation thickness may seem surprising considering the process temperatures inside the furnace.
 However, the thermal characteristics of graphite materials make it possible.
-In addition, the outer shell of the furnace is typically water cooled and the fact that most processes run either under vacuum or in a partial pressure atmosphere further reduce heat transfer.
+In addition, the outer shell of the furnace is typically water-cooled and the fact that most processes run either under vacuum or in a partial pressure atmosphere further reduces heat transfer.
 If it were not for the cooling jacket, the exterior temperature could be in the range of 150 – 260°C (300 – 500° F).

 The graphite blanket or board is usually installed in layers, and during installation, the layers are staggered to minimize the likelihood of continuous gaps from inside to outside and subsequent heat loss.
-A graphite felt lined hot zone may consist of individual layers either 6 mm ( ¼”) or 12 mm (½”) thick.
+A graphite felt-lined hot zone may consist of individual layers either 6 mm ( ¼”) or 12 mm (½”) thick.
 Graphite board is typically in 25 mm (1”) layers.
-Blanket products can subsequently be covered by a graphite paint and board product can be supplied with a hot face covering of graphite foil or foil-bonded carbon composite.
+Blanket products can subsequently be covered by a graphite paint, and board products can be supplied with a hot face covering of graphite foil or foil-bonded carbon composite.
 These improve reflectivity (i.e., reduced emissivity) of the heat from the graphite heaters back toward the load as well as protect the surface from damage by process or quench gases.
 There can also be intermediate layers of foil sandwiched between the layers of graphite (Fig. 7).
 These additional foil layers provide increased insulating efficiency.
 One test of four foil layers in between graphite boards showed an improvement of 10% to 35% as successive layers are added.7

 In a graphite insulation system, the graphite blanket/board has a low thermal conductivity (Fig. 8), which resists heat transfer from the hot side to the cool side.
-With a thermal conductivity three times better (lower) than metal heat shielding, these systems provide superior insulating characteristics in comparison to all metal hot zones and are normally less expensive and take less time to install.
+With a thermal conductivity three times better (lower) than metal heat shielding, these systems provide superior insulating characteristics in comparison to all-metal hot zones and are normally less expensive and take less time to install.
 In comparing graphite blanket to graphite board, the blanket option is generally less expensive, as durable, and arguably easier to maintain.

 Graphite insulation comes in a variety of styles and configurations.
 The typical materials of construction include: graphite felt, rigid graphite board (coated, uncoated, and foil-bonded), graphite foil, carbon fiber reinforced carbon (CFC or C/C), and non-fibrous board (foil board).
 All of these products work by blocking the radiant heat emitted from the interior of the hot zone, which minimizes the heat transfer to the cage supporting the insulation and ultimately to the cold wall.
-Because of graphite’s low conductivity, these hot zones are typically more energy efficient than all-metal designs.
+Because of graphite’s low conductivity, these hot zones are typically more energy-efficient than all-metal designs.

 One of the disadvantages of graphite materials is that they have a high specific heat (cp), a property that defines how much thermal energy a material can hold.
 Compared to molybdenum, a common metallic heat shielding, graphite’s specific heat is more than double (Table 1).
 Therefore, a given weight of graphite will retain twice the heat energy as molybdenum.
 This results in a slightly reduced quenching capability because some of the cooling capacity of the quenching gas is needed to bring down the insulation temperature (Fig. 9).
 In addition to the thermal mass of the insulation containing excess heat, graphite is also (by design) a poor conductor, so its heat is trapped within the graphite fibers, delaying the release of its heat energy during quenching.
 The multiple separated layers of heat shielding used in the all-metal insulation design, on the other hand, allow the quench gas to freely flow between them, allowing for more rapid quenching.